mozziemozz/M365CallFlowVisualizer/README.md

 - Custom HEX color support for the mermaid diagram

 These are planned changes.
 There is no ETA nor is it guaranteed that these features will ever be added.

+# Legal
+This script is provided free of charge.
+Please do not sell it in any form.